 In cases where you have Mountain Giant in hand, you may need to be more conservative in order to preserve some hand-size.
 This is generally matchup-dependent.
 Against an aggressive deck such as Bomb Hunter, you can usually consider the Mountain Giant to be a dead card, and prioritize using the rest of your hand to fight for the board.
 Against slower opponents like Control Warrior, it becomes much more important to get the giant out early and begin applying pressure, so look for ways to add cards to your hand with Arcane Intellect, Banana Buffoon, and Mana Cyclone.

 When going second, the focus shifts to getting Mountain Giant out as early as possible.
 Even without hand-size increasers like Arcane Intellect, it is possible to play Mountain Giant on turn 4 if you play passively with your Hero Power early on.
-If you do have the ability to add cards to your hand, it is possible to land Conjurer's Calling on a Mountain Giant absurdly early in the game — if you have a full hand, The Coin, and an Elemental Evocation, a full combo can be played on turn 4.
+If you do have the ability to add cards to your hand, it is possible to land Conjurer's Calling on a Mountain Giant very early in the game—if you have a full hand containing The Coin and an Elemental Evocation, a full combo can be played on turn 5.

 Against Aggro, you will need to play defensively until you can use Conjurer's Calling to create an unanswerable board-state and win the game.
 In this context, "play defensively" does not mean hold back resources; on the contrary, getting must-remove cards like Sorcerer's Apprentice and Stargazer Luna onto the board quickly will slow your opponents down by forcing your opponent to spend time and resources answering them.